-The following normative information is included in ACT Aspire Summative reporting:
+The following national metrics are included in ACT Aspire Summative reporting:

-- National Percentile Ranks

 - National Averages

+- · National Percentile Ranks

-- Percentage of students who performed at or above the Ready level
+- · Percentage of students who performed at or above the Ready level

-The national percentile ranks and averages are included on student reports.
-Tables showing the national percentile ranks, national score averages, and percentages of students who performed at or above the Ready level can be found in ACT Aspire Summative Technical Manual.
+The metrics for Spring 2017 national norms are included in students' report when students receive them.
+Please see Table 5 for national score averages and Table 6 for the percentage of students who performed at or above the Ready level.
+Tables showing the percent of students at or below each scale score value can be found in ACT Aspire Summative Technical Manual.